Introduction

 GDPR and your data

-Boult Wade Tennant and any associated future entities such as joint ventures, collect information about our clients.
+Boult Wade Tennant LLP and any associated entities such as Boult Wade SL, collect information about our clients.
 As data controller, Boult Wade Tennant (the firm) is committed to using your data correctly and securely.
 For further information please write to our head office for a full copy of our firm privacy policy.
-Our head office is: Salisbury Square House, 8 Salisbury Square.
-London EC4Y 8AP, United Kingdom.
+Our head office is: Salisbury Square House, 8 Salisbury Square., London EC4Y 8AP, United Kingdom.
 The firm has elected not to formally appoint a Data Protection Officer.
 Instead, the responsibility for the security of the firm’s data sits with the firm’s Chief Operating Office, Andrew Little (alittle@boult.com).

 We collect and use personal data in relation to clients for: